TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/UsingSetting/PageTSconfig.rst

 Static Page TSconfig that has been
-:ref:`registered <register-static-page-tsconfig>` by your sitepackage or a third party extension can be included in the page properties:
+:ref:`registered <register-static-page-tsconfig>` by your sitepackage or a third party extension can be included in the page properties.

-Got to the page properties of page where you want to include the page TSconfig.
+#.
+Go to the page properties of the page where you want to include the page TSconfig.

-Got to tab :guilabel:`Resources` then to :guilabel:`Page TSconfig > Include static Page TSconfig (from extensions)` and select the desired configurations from the :guilabel:`Available Items`.
+#.
+Go to the tab :guilabel:`Resources`, then to
+    :guilabel:`Page TSconfig > Include static Page TSconfig (from extensions)` and select the desired configurations from the :guilabel:`Available Items`.

 .. _register-static-page-tsconfig: